Museum of Central Australia

 The Museum of Central Australia is based in the heart of Alice Springs.

-It tells the story of the region's unique natural history, following the evolution of the landscape and the fascinating creatures that inhabited it.
+It tells the story of the region's unique natural history, it follows the evolution of the landscape and the fascinating creatures that inhabited it.

 From the big bang to the present day, meteorite fragments, fossils and interpretive displays detail the geological history of Central Australia.